Virtual License Manager (VLM) By OpenLM to Simplify & Automate Software License Allocation Process

 - Strong prebuilt reporting modules to help customers make decisions on the go & empower them with fact-based rich insights, visibility of all software licenses allocations, consumption, and usage across the org

 OpenLM has been at the forefront when it comes to innovations.
-Started with simplified architecture (https://www.youtube.com/watch?v=k3jKccZ0B9Y&t=411s), flexible/transparent pricing (pay as you go) (link: https://www.einnews.com/pr_news/574281385/openlm-announces-new-pricing-plans-for-software-license-management-solutions-on-premise-cloud), revising the whole new cloud portal and now new generation product, Virtual License Manager has been made available to their existing as well as new customers.
+Started with simplified architecture (https://www.youtube.com/watch?v=k3jKccZ0B9Y&t=411s), flexible, transparent pricing (pay as you go: https://www.einnews.com/pr_news/574281385/openlm-announces-new-pricing-plans-for-software-license-management-solutions-on-premise-cloud), revising the whole new cloud portal (https://www.openlm.com/cloud-registration/) and now new generation product, Virtual License Manager (VLM) (https://www.openlm.com/products/virtual-license-manager-vlm/) has been made available to their existing as well as new customers.
 The key technology concept behind VLM is “Virtualization”.
 This is available on OpenLM’s whole new cloud portal.
+VLM is also knowns as Virtualization License Manager.

 The manual process of software license allocation is highly prone to errors and has overwriting challenges.
 Adding more, license availability also becomes a bottleneck.
 Keeping all these in mind, OpenLM has put forward a unique solution that would eliminate all these challenges and automate the entire license allocation system.